 - G 2.1.1 Software provides opportunities to transform the railway by delivering functionality that would have been unthinkable with mechanical and simple electrical systems.
 This greater use of software-based systems allows for the processing, storage and retrieval of large volumes of data at speed and in different forms.
 It reduces the need for bespoke hardware solutions, and enables the adaptation of system behaviour during development or after deployment.
 As these opportunities are taken, the amount of software in the operational railway grows.
-Alongside this growth, however, come challenges such as increased complexity and hazards arising from interconnected systems, and cyber-security risk. - G 2.1.2 Many of these new software-based railway systems have failure modes that could contribute to hazards, or impact on service provision.
+Alongside this growth, however, come challenges such as increased complexity arising from interconnected systems, and cyber-security risk. - G 2.1.2 Many of these new software-based railway systems have failure modes that could contribute to hazards, or impact on service provision.
 There are multiple causes for these failure modes, including defects ('bugs') in the software, errors in configuration or input data, and incorrect use arising from poor interface design.
 Controlling the safety risk associated with software defects involves an extension to the approaches used to control the safety risk associated with older technologies because the way in which software fails is different. - G 2.1.3 Older technologies tend to fail as result of wear and tear but software does not wear out.
 The defects in software are the result of mistakes made by the people who specified, designed, coded and tested the software, and the failure modes that they produce are repeatable.
 The software will fail again in the same way if the circumstances under which the software first failed are reproduced.
 The internal operation of software-based systems is not immediately visible, and defects could remain undiscovered for extended periods of time while the system appears to operate correctly until the right combination of events trigger the fault. - G 2.1.4 A number of case study examples illustrating the potential causes and consequences of software failure are given in Appendix B. - G 2.1.5 It is generally not possible to confirm the behaviour of software-based systems by testing all possible combinations of input.
 The risk of hazardous software failures is therefore controlled using proven and rigorous techniques for specifying, designing, coding, analysing and testing the software.
 The purpose of such an approach is to introduce fewer defects and find more of those that are introduced, so that they can be removed.
-However, applying the full range of these techniques tends to use more resources, and might not always be efficient for systems that are less critical to safety. - G 2.1.6 The extent to which functions of a system relate to safety is often expressed in terms of the SIL as set out in BS EN 61508 and associated standards, or PL as set out in the BS EN ISO 13849 series.
-Further details on how SILs are determined and used are provided in the suite of railway software standards (BS EN 50657:2017, BS EN 50128:2011, BS EN 50126-1:2017, and BS EN 50126-2:2017).
-For each SIL, the suite of railway software standards provides guidance on the techniques to be used for controlling the risk in the design of safety-related software-based systems.
+However, applying the full range of these techniques tends to be more expensive, and might not always be efficient for systems that are less critical to safety. - G 2.1.6 The extent to which functions of a system relate to safety is often expressed in terms of the SIL as set out in BS EN 61508 and associated standards, or PL as set out in the BS EN ISO 13849 series.
+Further details on how SILs are determined and used are provided in the suite of railway software standards.
+For each SIL, the suite of railway software standards to be used for controlling the risk in the design of safety-related software-based systems.
 Further information about Performance Levels (including the relationship between PL and SIL) is set out in the BS EN ISO 13849 series.